Fun with Dick and Jane (2005 film): Plot

 In 2000, Dick Harper gets promoted to Vice President of Communications for the major media corporation Globodyne.
 He convinces his wife Jane to quit her job as a travel agent to spend more time with their son Billy, as Dick's salary would be able to cover their expenses.

-However, during an interview on television on his first day, he discovers his CEO covertly sold 80 percent of his shares in the company and Globodyne is accused of "perverting the American dream" by presidential candidate Ralph Nader.
-Simultaneously, all of the company's stocks drop to zero, and everyone, including Dick, lose their jobs, savings, and pensions.
-Dick tries to confront CEO Jack McCallister, but he flies away in the company's helicopter.
+However, during an interview on television on his first day, he discovers his CEO covertly sold 80 percent of his shares in the company; just then, Globodyne is accused of "perverting the American dream" by presidential candidate Ralph Nader.
+Simultaneously, all of the company's stocks drop to zero, the firm is declared bankrupt, and everyone, including Dick, loses their jobs and pensions.
+Dick tries to confront CEO Jack McCallister, but he smugly dismisses his former employee and flies away in a helicopter.

-Breaking the news to his family that night, Dick tries to assure them he can find another job as vice president.
-However, he soon finds that Globodyne's collapse has sent the overall economy into a recession, making it next to impossible to find a new vice president position.
-In addition, the television interview has tarnished his reputation as being incompetent, rendering him not hirable.
-Even worse, Jane discovers that, because their pension and all their savings and investments were tied up in Globodyne's now-worthless stock, the family now has no assets and face possibly losing their home.
+Breaking the news to his family that night, Dick tries to assure them that he can simply find a new vice president position.
+However, he soon finds that Globodyne's collapse has sent the overall economy into a recession, dashing any hope of finding a lucrative new position.
+In addition, the television interview has tarnished his reputation as being incompetent, rendering him unhirable in his field of profession.
+Even worse, Jane discovers that, because their pension and all their savings and investments were tied up in Globodyne's now-worthless stock, the family now has no assets and can no longer afford their mortgage payments.

-Dick and Jane then accept low paying work, but are unable to keep their jobs.
-Soon afterwards, their utilities are cut off, forcing them to sell their personal property and take off-the-books work to stay afloat; the latter results in Dick getting wrongfully arrested and deported, necessitating his 'illegal' re-entry.
-When given a 24-hour eviction notice, a wearied Dick turns to crime, persuading Jane to follow him.
+Dick and Jane get jobs as a retail associate and a workout instructor, respectively, but Dick is fired for harassing an elderly customer and Jane is dismissed after unintentionally assaulting a client.
+Their utilities are soon cut off, and the couple have no choice but to pawn their valuables to their maid and take illegal off-the-books employment; this results in Dick being deported to Mexico by federal immigration officers and having to sneak back across the border while Jane suffers a severe allergic reaction while testing makeup.
+The last straw comes when the bank sends them an eviction notice; Dick turns to crime and persuades his wife to help him.

 After a few mishaps, they rob a head shop.
 They go on to have a few nightly robbing sprees, becoming more comfortable and professional, even stealing from people who wronged them during their job search, and eventually retire their entire debt.
 For their final heist, they come up with a complex scheme to steal from a local bank.
 All goes as planned until the Petersons – another Globodyne couple – make an amateurish attempt to rob the same bank.
-The Petersons are quickly arrested and Dick and Jane lose their chance to rob the place, but take advantage of the hysteria to escape.
+The Petersons are quickly arrested, and Dick and Jane lose their chance to rob the place but take advantage of the hysteria to escape.